 As New York City continues to build, the number of streets seemingly overwhelmed with scaffolding continues to increase.
 A significant concern among New Yorkers is the danger these structures pose to the public as pedestrians walk beneath them on a daily basis.
 Recently, there has been an increase in scaffold-related accidents leaving victims with serious injuries.… Read the rest

 Crane accidents rarely occur, however, when they do occur, the accidents pose a threat not only to people but also to property.
 Cranes are often massive and can fall from great heights when these incidents occur, resulting in death or serious injury to construction workers, motorists, cyclists, pedestrians, and bystanders on the street.
-In addition to the loss of life … Read the rest
+In addition to the loss of life and injuries, these situations result in an immense amount of property damage, which is why it is important to hold those responsible for what happened.… Read the rest

 Have you ever witnessed a co-worker get injured on a construction site?
 Here are some ways to help prevent a future incident so that you do not find yourself a victim of a construction accident.… Read the rest